chameleonhead/stratrack/libs/mql-interpreter/README.md

 `OrderSend` are routed to an internal `Broker`.
 The broker now supports market and limit orders with optional stop loss and take profit levels.
 It advances with each step so pending orders may be triggered and open trades closed automatically.
-All executed orders can be inspected after running.
+All executed orders can be inspected after running and account metrics like balance and equity are available via `runner.getAccountMetrics()`.
+If you have raw tick data you can convert it to candles using `ticksToCandles(ticks, timeframe)`.

 ```ts
 import { BacktestRunner } from 'mql-interpreter';